bplmaps/lmec-main-site/content/articles/neponset.md

 ### An early industrial river

-The Neponset River has been home to a string of local industries since the seventeenth century.
-These early industries—producing flour, gun powder, paper, lumber, and chocolate—relied on the river for water, power, and dumping, and erected accompanying mills and dams to support their manufacturing.
+The Neponset River has been home to a string of local industries since the seventeenth century; the first

+Early industries—producing flour, gun powder, paper, lumber, and chocolate—relied on the river for a supply of water, a space for dumping waste, and a source of power for manufacturing infrastructure like mills and dams.

-Many of these mills were concentrated in today's historically-designated Dorchester-Milton Lower Mills Industrial District, which appears on this 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of Lower Mills by O.H Bailey & Co.
+Many of these mills were concentrated in today's historically-designated Dorchester-Milton Lower Mills Industrial District, which appears in great detail on this 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of by O.H Bailey & Co.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633ff67c/full/full/0/default.jpg" caption="This 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of Lower Mills documents a handful of early local industries." class="figure-center" >}}